 - You must be the author, or the authorized agent of the author(s) and copyright holder (if different from the author[s]);

-- The article must be the author(s) original work and must not contain any libelous or unlawful statements or infringe on the rights or privacy of others or contain material or instructions that might cause harm or injury;
+- The article must be the original work of the author(s) and must not contain any libelous or unlawful statements or infringe on the rights or privacy of others or contain material or instructions that might cause harm or injury;

 - The article must not have been previously published, must not be pending review elsewhere, and must not be submitted for review elsewhere pending the completion of the editorial decision process at the journal.